Tensor rank decomposition

-Another popular generalization of the matrix SVD known as the higher-order singular value decomposition computes orthonormal mode matrices and has found applications in econometrics, signal processing, computer vision, computer graphics, psychometrics.
+Another popular generalization of the matrix SVD known as the higher-order singular value decomposition computes orthonormal mode matrices and has found applications in econometrics, signal processing, computer vision, computer graphics, and psychometrics.

 Notation

 A scalar variable is denoted by lower case italic letters, $a$ and an upper bound scalar is denoted by an upper case italic letter, $A$.

 Indices are denoted by a combination of lowercase and upper case italic letters, $1 \le i \le I$.
 Multiple indices that one might encounter when referring to the multiple modes of a tensor are conveniently denoted by $1\le i_m \le I_m$ where $1\le m \le M$.